 The five features proposed in the theory of emerging adulthood originally were based on research involving about 300 Americans between ages 18 and 29 from various ethnic groups, social classes, and geographical regions (Arnett, 2004).
 To what extent does the theory of emerging adulthood apply internationally?

 The answer to this question depends greatly on what part of the world is considered.
-Demographers make a useful distinction between the developing countries that comprise the majority of the world’s population and the economically developed countries that are part of the Organization for Economic Co-operation and Development (OECD), including the United States, Canada, western Europe, Japan, South Korea, Australia, and New Zealand.
-The current population of OECD countries (also called developed countries) is 1.2 billion, about 18% of the total world population (UNDP, 2011).
-The rest of the human population resides in developing countries, which have much lower median incomes; much lower median educational attainment; and much higher incidence of illness, disease, and early death.
-Let us consider emerging adulthood in OECD countries first, then in developing countries.
+Demographers make a useful distinction between the non-industrialized countries that comprise the majority of the world’s population and the industrialized countries that are part of the Organization for Economic Co-operation and Development (OECD), including the United States, Canada, western Europe, Japan, South Korea, Australia, and New Zealand.
+The current population of OECD countries (also called industrialized countries) is 1.2 billion, about 18% of the total world population (UNDP, 2011).
+The rest of the human population resides in non-industrialized countries, which have much lower median incomes; much lower median educational attainment; and much higher incidence of illness, disease, and early death.
+Let us consider emerging adulthood in OECD countries first, then in non-industrialized countries.

 EA in OECD Countries: The Advantages of Affluence